Battery vs generator for backup power in Perth: an honest comparison

 - All loads can run simultaneously (AC, fridge, oven, washing machine) but fuel burns faster at higher loads

-In a prolonged grid outage (bushfire zone, infrastructure damage), a solar + battery system can function indefinitely as long as there's sunlight and you manage loads.
-The battery stores day's generation for night use; the solar recharges it each day.
+In a prolonged grid outage (bushfire zone, infrastructure damage), a solar and battery system with backup hardware can function indefinitely as long as there's sunlight and you manage loads.
+The battery stores the day's generation for night use, and the solar recharges it each day.

 A generator requires ongoing fuel supply.
 In a major disaster scenario where petrol stations are closed or have long queues, this becomes a genuine constraint.